LihEltscheminov/introduction-to-programming/README.md

-# Alice's introduction to programming course
+# Those are the activities i have developed during my introductory programming studies.